renning22/linear-algebra-nft/README.md

 When the goal is reached:

-1. All locked multiplication fees (in the pool) are returned to the original minters.
+1. All locked multiplication fees (in the pool) will be returned to the current owners.
-2. A special price (`100 ETH`) are sent to owner of some particular matrices.
-(Details later)
+2. A special price (`100 ETH`) will be granted to the owners of some rare matrices.
+(Details to be revealed)

 ## Transfer